— E. E. Cummings

-The ties of love and hope that bond a parent and child are the most powerful of all human relationships.
-Even the anticipation of parenthood creates within us a deeper sense of connection to each other and to the world around us.
-However, sometimes the path to parenthood is fraught with both physical and emotional struggles that can leave both individuals and couples feeling confused, hopeless, sad and angry.
+The decision to become a parent is often an exciting time filled with anticipation and optimism that creates within us a deeper connection to our partner and the world around us.
+However, sometimes the path to parenthood is fraught with both physical and emotional struggles that can leave both individuals, and couples, feeling confused, anxious, angry and heartbroken.